What Is A Roof Rat: South Shore IPM

 4. Baiting (As a Last Resort)

-5. Ongoing Monitoring & Maintenance
+5. Ongoing Monitoring and Maintenance

 Roof rats are a persistent and dangerous pest that require immediate action to prevent severe infestations.
 Their ability to climb, rapid reproduction rate, and destructive habits make them a serious threat to homes and businesses.

 South Shore IPM provides expert rodent control solutions, ensuring effective and long-lasting results.
-By understanding the signs of infestation, taking preventative measures, and using professional pest control services, you can protect your property from the dangers of roof rats.
+By understanding the signs of infestation, taking preventative measures, and using professional pest control Dorchester services, you can protect your property from the dangers of roof rats.

-If you suspect a roof rat problem, contact South Shore IPM today for a comprehensive inspection and customized pest control plan.
+If you suspect a roof rat problem, contact South Shore IPM today for a comprehensive inspection and customized Dorchester pest control plan.